boneus/react-ssr/README.md

 5. Add `loadData` function to components.
 Call `loadData` on the components that need to be rendered on the requested route, wait for all the data to be fetched and return the markup.
 6. Hydrate Redux store.
 7. Setup a proxy on the render server which will handle only AJAX requests from our React app.
+8. Setup separate instances of Axios for the client and for the server.